DaehwanKimLab/hisat2/docs/_pages/hisat-3n.md

 After we build the HISAT-3N index, you are ready to use `hisat-3n` for alignment.
 HISAT-3N uses the HISAT2 argument but has some extra arguments.
 Please check [HISAT2 manual] for more detail.

-For human genome reference, HISAT-3N requires about 9GB for alignment with standard 3N-index and 10.5 GB for repeat 3N-index.

 * `--base-change <chr1,chr2>`
   Provide which base is converted in the sequencing process to another base.
 Please enter 2 letters separated by ',' for this argument.
 The first letter(chr1) should be the converted base, the second letter(chr2) should be the converted to base.
 For example, during slam-seq, some 'T' is converted to 'C', please enter `--base-change T,C`.
 During bisulfite-seq, some 'C' is converted to 'T', please enter `--base-change C,T`.
-  If you want to align non-converted reads to the regular HISAT2 index, do not use this option.

 * `--index/-x <hisat-3n-idx>`
   The index for HISAT-3N.
 The basename is the name of the index files up to but not including the suffix `.3n.*.*.ht2` / etc.